 Though this feature is helpful and saves one additional plugin, WP Rocket is insufficient for this task.

-I would prefer you use WP-Optimize for the database cleanup.
-WP-Optimize does a better job at optimizing the database, running schedule optimization and undoubtedly optimizes database tables better.
+I would prefer you use WP-Optimize for the database cleaning.
+WP-Optimize does a better job at optimizing the database and running schedule optimization and undoubtedly optimizes database tables better.

-If you prefer WP-Optimize for database cleanup, disable the same function in WP Rocket.
-And ensure other optimization features, like cache, image, and file optimizations in WP-Optimize, are disabled to avoid conflict with WP Rocket.
+If you prefer WP-Optimize for WordPress database cleanup, disable the same function in WP Rocket.
+Ensure other optimization features, like cache, image, and file optimizations in WP-Optimize, are disabled to avoid conflict with WP Rocket.

 As from WP Rocket 3.14.1, the plugin is incompatible with WP-Optimize.
-To avoid further conflict, you can run WP-Optimize on demand and uninstall it when you optimize your WordPress database.
+To avoid further conflict, you can run WP-Optimize on demand and uninstall it when you finish optimizing your WordPress database.

 CDN Tab

 If your website uses Cloudflare CDN, there is nothing much to do here.
-WP Rocket automatically integrates with Cloudflare and adjusts its setting to work with Cloudflare cache.
+WP Rocket automatically integrates with Cloudflare and adjusts its settings to work with Cloudflare cache.

 WP Rocket has extensive information on using the Cloudflare Cache Everything feature with the WP Rocket CDN add-on.